 Here, a few more examples:

-This is an understated version of the mom jean, and because it’s a little bad and not deliberately bad, like the faded, super-high-waisted trendy mom jeans that are so trendy right now, it’s instantly aging.
+This is an understated version of the mom jean, and because it’s a little bad and not deliberately bad, like the faded, super-high-waisted trendy mom jeans that are so hot right now, it’s instantly aging.
 Another word about mom jeans.
-If you’re a mom, don’t wear them.
+If you’re a mom, or old enough to be a mom, don’t wear them.
 The irony is lost, in my opinion, and no one needs to look shorter or lumpier than they are.

 Notice the jeans that I dubbed “just right” are still youthful and fresh and a little edgy.
-Some of you may find them too trendy, but in my opinion, this is an acceptable level of trendiness without veering into frumpy category category.
-(Another note about hip jeans for moms.
-You’ve probably heard me go on and on – I do like to hear myself talk! – about the absolute need for every single woman over the age of 20 to own one sleek, slim/skinny/straight pair of clean jeans with no rips, tears, fading or whiskering in a dark, even denim wash.
+Some of you may find them too trendy, but in my opinion, this is an acceptable level of trendiness without veering into frumpy category.
+(Another note about hip jeans.
+You’ve probably heard me go on and on—I do like to hear myself talk!—about the absolute need for every single woman over the age of 20 to own one sleek, slim/skinny/straight pair of clean jeans with no rips, tears, fading or whiskering in a dark, even denim wash.
 They can be dressed up and down and are oh so flattering, yada yada.
 I favor the perennially popular AG Stilt, but after you invest in these basics, a more relaxed, slightly distressed boyfriend style is next.)